jfo/weblog/content/post/monads.md

                                          m-old))))))
 ```

-It's our friend, bind aka `>>=`! in this case, we apply the function with
+It's our friend, bind! in this case, we apply the function with signature `a ->
-signature `a -> Mb` to the extracted value, and combine histories, and we're
+Mb` to the extracted value, and combine histories, and we're done!
-done!

 ```
 (def bind